 How to Create Brand Values

 As we mentioned, your brand is the sum of who you are, what you do, and how you do it.
-Your brand values are your rallying cry that shape how you do business.
+Your brand values are your rallying cry that shapes how you do business.
 They should be echoed in everything you do, from designing your products to interacting with customers.

 Here are four steps to creating brand values that reflect your company’s identity.